Strategy Questions to Ask Before Moving Forward: Top 3

 Our organizational alignment research found strategic clarity accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
 To be sure your plan for growth is a sound one, you should always be clear on the following three corporate strategy basics:

-1. Are We Clear On What We are Really About?
+1. Are We Clear On What We Are Really About?

 High Tech Example

 A recent technology client decided that they were really about producing the best products in the world.
-Accordingly, they aligned their corporate culture and talent strategies to focus, first and foremost, on product development and innovation.
+Accordingly, they aligned their corporate culture and talent management strategies to focus, first and foremost, on product development and innovation.

 By putting products at the center, they accelerated innovation cycles and launched three market-defining offerings in under two years.